thoth-station/kebechet/kebechet/managers/thoth_provenance/README.rst

   managers:
     - name: thoth-provenance
       configuration:
-        labels:
         # Labels for opened issues and pull requests.
-          - [bot]
+        labels: [bot]

 A more detailed description of `thamos` can be found `here <https://github.com/thoth-station/thamos>`_